G-Node/nix/Win32.md

   - ***Visual Studio 2013 Express***
     - Download link: http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx
     - The required edition is "Visual Studio Express 2013 for Windows Desktop" (the download is free, but registration is needed)
-    - From now on exectue commands (marked with "`>`") from the "Developer Command Prompt for VS2013" found as explained here: http://msdn.microsoft.com/en-us/library/ms229859.aspx
+    - From now on execute commands (marked with "`>`") from the "Developer Command Prompt for VS2013" found as explained here: http://msdn.microsoft.com/en-us/library/ms229859.aspx
     - Expressions inside brackets "`< >`" are to be replaced (together with brackets) by a value: "`<A>`" => "`15`" if A was 15.
     <br><br>Extra stuff<br>
-    - If you want a "Developer Command Prompt" inside the "Visual Studio->Tools" menu (oldschool way) do the following:
+    - If you want a "Developer Command Prompt" inside the "Visual Studio->Tools" menu (old school way) do the following:
       - Open "Tools->External Tools" and click "Add"
       - Make :three::two:`Title` = `Command Prompt 32`, `Command` = `C:\Windows\System32\cmd.exe`, `Arguments` = `/K "<VSPATH>\VC\bin\vcvars32.bat"` or :six::four:`Title` = `Command Prompt 64`, `Command` = `C:\Windows\SysWOW64\cmd.exe`, `Arguments` = `/K "<VSPATH>\VC\bin\x86_amd64\vcvarsx86_amd64.bat"`<br><br>
   - ***CMake***